DivyaBiradar54/AWS-Data-Pipeline-and-Automation-using-PySpark-and-ElasticSearch/README.md

 **Overview:**

-The goal of this project is to construct a data pipeline in AWS Cloud that will involve the integration of several AWS services S3, EMR, EC2, Step Function, and OpenSearch.
-The pipeline ingests data from multiple sources, performs necessary transformations using PySpark, and writes the final transformed data to the target systems: S3 and Elasticsearch.
+The project is to construct a data pipeline in AWS Cloud that will include the integration of several AWS services S3, Snowflake, WebApi, EMR, Step Function, and OpenSearch.
+The pipeline ingests data from multiple sources, performs necessary transformations using PySpark, and writes the final transformed data to the target systems: S3 and Elasticsearch and then orchestration is done through Step Function.

 **Data Pipeline Components:**